ph2139a/Summative_1/README.md

 Test Driven Development (TDD) was used to write a function that identifies suitable images for patch training in the dataset that was retrieved from COCO via fiftyone.

 While testing the MVP an issue was identified whereby YOLO was failing to identify the target class in many of the target class-tagged images that were retrieved from COCO.
-This suggests that the pre-trained instance of YOLO that is implemented in this script performs poorly at identifying examples of some classes
+This suggests that the pre-trained instance of YOLO that is implemented in this script performs poorly at identifying examples of some classes.

 TDD was used to define a function that iterates through the dataset that was retrieved from COCO and outputs a 4-dimensional array that represents a subset of the images that were retrieved via fiftyone in which YOLOv5 as implemented in this notebook detects only the target class.
 The function also returns multi-dimensional arrays representing object detections as a matching set of detections are required for adversarial patch generation.
 Testing was completed via ipytest and a test was created that defined the expected behaviour of a function named _target_class_images_and_detections_only_.